The name Loose (pronounced Looz) comes from the old English language and means ‘pig-pen’ or ‘place of pigs’, depending upon who you listen to.

 The main A229 Loose/Linton road runs through the parish and bypasses the Valley over the viaduct.
 This historic structure was built in 1830 and is a fine example of Thomas Telford’s engineering work, with 50 foot spans between tall piers.

 There are two main schools in the parish and these host a range of after school activities and events throughout the year.
-The Loose Primary School is situated on the A229 opposite the Walnut Tree public house, whilst the senior school is Cornwallis Academy, which is located at the far end of the parish, on the corner of Linton & Heath Road, with access at Hermitage Lane.
+The Loose Primary School is situated on the A229 opposite the Walnut Tree public house, whilst the senior school is Cornwallis Academy, which is located at the southern end of the parish, on the corner of Linton & Heath Road, with access at Hermitage Lane.